-Since we had to pass through big ol’ Mexico City on our way to Las Vegas (more on that later), we decided may as well spend two days.
-While not a whole lot of time, it had been over 15 years since my last and only visit, and somehow Laynni had never been there before despite total Mexico trips numbering somewhere near 20 at this point, so we thought it would be a good idea to make a quick stop and you can do the best 4 things to do in Mexico City in 2 days with some time to spare for wandering.
+Since we had to pass through big ol’ Mexico City on our way to Las Vegas (more on that later), we decided may as well spend a couple days.
+While a longer Mexico City itinerary would be ideal, it had been over 15 years since my last and only visit, and somehow Laynni had never been there before despite total Mexico trips numbering somewhere near 20 at this point, so we thought it would be a good idea to at least squeeze in a quick stop.
+Here are some of the best 4 things to do in Mexico City in 2 days, with some time to spare for wandering.

 Getting from the Airport to Downtown Mexico City